Wednesday, 22 December 2010

 There Was a Man Dwelt By A Churchyard is explicitly about a corpse making its way out of the earth in order to pay a thief a nocturnal visit, and the quartet of “bad ‘uns” in Wailing Well are obviously revenants too – persons too evil to lie quietly in their graves who instead roam a small patch of land and hunt down any who would venture into their territory.

 The gaunt figure that stalks through The Mezzotint too is likely to be one of this medieval English undead.
-Observe the way what the characters deduce is the hanged poacher crawls into the manor house and abducts a child – clearly the modus operandi of a reanimate corpse bereft of the traditional ghost’s ability to pop in and out of the ether.
+For example, observe the way what the dead poacher must crawl into the manor house and abducts the child – clearly the modus operandi of a reanimate corpse bereft of the traditional ghost’s ability to pop in and out of the ether.

-Note too the curious details of Dr Rant’s burial in The Tractate Middoth - James was the master of which facts to include and what to omit for maximum effect, and therefore as he made a point of informing us that the old clergy man had insisted he was entombed in his ordinary clothes and seated in a brick room of his own design, these facts are surely pertinent.
+Note too the curious details of Dr Rant’s burial in The Tractate Middoth - James was the master of which facts to include and which to omit for maximum effect, and therefore as he made a point of informing us that the old clergyman had insisted he was entombed in his ordinary clothes and seated in a brick room of his own design, and these facts are surely very pertinent.
 And indeed, from what we may term the physical evidence which accumulates in this story, we may assume that it is not the restless shade of Dr Rant but his ambulatory remains that stalk and assault the dastardly Mr Eldred.

 Similarly the particulars of a burial are highlighted in The Experiment.
-As in There Was a Man Dwelt By A Churchyard, James takes care to point out that the deceased party is not interred in a difficult to escape coffin or casket and that the two miscreants in this tale turn themselves over into the hands of the law, preferring hanging than risk a more prolonged justice at the hands of the reanimated old Squire.
+As in There Was a Man Dwelt By A Churchyard, James takes care to point out that the deceased party is not interred in a difficult to escape coffin, and that the two miscreants in this tale turn themselves over into the hands of the law, preferring hanging than risk a more prolonged and violent justice at the hands of the reanimated old Squire.

 Finally we have Martin’s Close and The Story of A Disappearance and An Appearance, which sees the victims of murder most foul rising again to mete out revenge.
-Now arguably these events in these tales may not be the work or revenants but again the specifics of the manifestations do point to a more corporeal from of the returning dead than your usual insubstantial spooks.
-In The Story of A Disappearance and An Appearance it is notable that the mystery figure not only physically attacks the Punch & Judy man but actually chases him through the streets and across the fields to the murder site.
-Note too that the figure appears exactly as the murdered uncles does complete with its head swathed in cloth.
+Now arguably these events in these tales may not be the work or revenants but again the specifics of the manifestations do point to a more corporeal form of the returning dead than your usual insubstantial spooks.
+In The Story of A Disappearance and An Appearance it is notable that the mystery figure not only physically attacked the Punch & Judy man but actually chases him through the streets and across the fields to the murder site.
+Note too that the figure appears exactly as the murdered uncle does, complete with its head swathed in cloth.

-Naturally some may dispute these evidence of revenants in James stories, and cite, for example, Lost Hearts where there is a good deal of physical violence.
-However the vengeful children in this tales appear as they did when they died rather than displaying the ravages of the grave which would indicate to me that they are spirits.
+Naturally some may dispute these evidence of revenants in James stories, and cite, for example, Lost Hearts where there is a good deal of physical violence too.
+However the vengeful children in this tale appear as they did when they died rather than displaying the ravages of the grave which would indicate to me that they are spirits.
 And indeed a note in Mr Abney’s notes makes it explicit that we are dealing with “the psychic portions of the subjects”.

 1 comment: